 Where I do see in Wolfe’s interpretation of his work, and especially in Commander Sisko’s position all throughout the episode, is a statement of a kind of anarchist ideal: “My philosophy is that there is room on this station for every philosophy”.
 Or perhaps “A utopia is a framework for utopias”, if you prefer.
 This is the most basic form of utopian anarchist thought-The idea that, without statism or any other kind of centralized or structural hierarchy (that is, without someone telling us what to do and what to believe), everyone’s personal beliefs would be and should be respected.
 Commander Sisko, as he has done since the beginning of the series, is also representing globalization (or the equivalent outer space term) and cosmopolitanism here, by stressing how beneficial exposing oneself to other viewpoints and other ways of life can be.
 This is most explicit in the scene with Jake, and is of course also the central theme in the episode’s conflict.
 And yet so is Vedek Winn, because according to Castells we cannot have globalization and networked societies without also having fundamentalism and fundamentalist violence.

 And so “In the Hands of the Prophets” reveals the dark dilemma at the heart of Star Trek: Deep Space Nine.
 It is good to voyage and to make connections with people all over the world, and it is good to look for discourse and commonality with all life.
 However, this is not a process the ego accepts easily.
 At a spiritual level this is the process by which we discover our birthright as life in the universe, but at a political level this can and does cause short-term trauma and disaster.
 Just because you have purged the ego and moved beyond it at an individual level does not necessarily mean the reflection in the larger world is always going to be an exact one, and the best you can strive for is to serve as a role model to others struggling with the same process.

-'s season finale “Descent”.
+It’s something Star Trek: Deep Space Nine has always subconsciously been aware of as a reality it will be forced to ultimately confront (indeed, one could argue it was even foreshadowed as early as “The Nagus”, with Ben’s warning to Jake that not every viewpoint is going to be compatible with his, mirroring the similar conversation between father and son here), and it’s a perfect companion piece to Star Trek: The Next Generation‘s season finale “Descent”.
 That episode deals with the rhetoric and trappings of fascism, while “In the Hands of the Prophets” examines the root cause and material consequences of fundamentalism.
 Both of which are born, of course, from a similar place: A reactionary perceived threat to an imagined conservative utopia.
 Though the tactics of fragmented cell-based terrorism and jack-booted fascist dictatorships may be superficially very different, intellectual speaking they both share strikingly similar origins.
 “In the Hands of the Prophets” gives us the charismatic (almost Osama bin Laden-esque in hindsight, though her order was perhaps ironically enough based on Catholicism) Vedek Winn while “Descent” gives us Lore in his final form, crazed fuhrer of the Borg.
 And recall “Descent” also gives us Admiral Alynna Nechayev, whose own fascist rhetoric belies the Federation’s true nature.

 Alan Moore says the global mind operates on a spectrum between fascism and anarchy.
 And now the Star Trek universe, much like the real world, is poised on a precipice where it must decide upon which side it’s going to fall.

-'s recent commitment towards delivering first class dramatic performances.
+In terms of its production, “In the Hands of the Prophets” continues Star Trek: Deep Space Nine‘s recent commitment towards delivering first class dramatic performances.
 Though perhaps coming up a bit short in comparison with “Duet”, it’s trying remarkably and consciously hard and if it comes up short it’s only because it has to follow “Duet”.
 Lousie Fletcher and Philp Anglim are both first rate grabs and commit themselves with wild abandon.
 Fletcher most famously and iconically, whose multifaceted performance (again, recursive) of a religious zealot whose fire and brimstone condemnation of unbelieving pagan infidels is secretly trying to mask her true, very materialistcially political ambitions to consolidate power.
 Vedek Winn is already one of the greatest villains in Star Trek history, quite possibly the greatest, and her Machiavellian appeal to reactionary Bajoran evangelicals to further her own influence can be easily read as a metaphor for too many political leaders and movements throughout modern history to mention. yet Anglim’s Vedek Bareil must not be overlooked, his dignity and quiet strength of leadership serving as a potent contrast to his own bid for political power.

 The first/sixth season of Star Trek: The Next Generation/Star Trek: Deep Space Nine has been its creative peak, and its ended on a story that anyone would be fully within their rights to dub the greatest in the entire franchise.
 But while the show’s true purpose at long last revealed to it, so too have the challenges it will have to face on the path towards living up to that potential.

 The final battle for the soul of the universe is about to begin.